linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 ## Upgrade notice: stable-2.4.0

-Note that the minimum supported Kubernetes version for the `stable-2.4.0` release is 1.12.
+This release supports Kubernetes 1.12+.

-### Upgrading from stable-2.3.x, edge-19.5.x, edge-19.6.x
+### Upgrading from stable-2.3.x, edge-19.4.5, edge-19.5.x, edge-19.6.x, edge-19.7.1

 Use the `linkerd upgrade` command to upgrade the control plane.
-This command ensures that all existing control plane's configuration and mTLS secret are retained.
+This command ensures that all existing control plane's configuration and mTLS secrets are retained.

 ```bash